ontopic-vkg/destination-tutorial/mapping.md

 data:municipalities/{istat} geo:defaultGeometry data:geo/municipalities/{istat}.
 data:municipalities/{istat} schema:geo data:geo/municipalities/{istat} .
 ```
-Note: To map data properties, we use the data directly from table by using the column names.
-For the object properties, we create an unique IRI to identify the object.
-If an object has associated data properties, they will then be defined separately as we will see in the next mapping entry.
+Note: To map data properties, we use the data directly from table using the column names.
+For the object properties `schema:geo` and `geo:defaultGeometry`, we create a new IRI template also using the primary key, so as to obtain an geometry object that is specific to the municipality.

 Let us now add the other mapping entries by clicking on create: